benwinding/react-admin-import-csv/README.md

 | Creating from CSV | .createMany()      | .create()       |
 | Updating from CSV | .updateManyArray() | .update()       |

-*Note: You can disable this feature using: `disableCreateOrUpdateMany: true` in the configuration.*
+*Note: You can disable this feature setting `disableCreateMany: true` or `disableUpdateMany: true` in the configuration.*
 ### Interfaces

 The dataprovider should accept these param interfaces for the bulk create/update methods.